TheLoneInitiate/Godot-4-Modular-Developer-Console/README.md

 # Installation Details

-add console.tscn to project settings -> autoload
+Add the console.tscn to the scene and position it to your liking.

 Make sure the following directory paths exists : res://logs